r9hino/IOT-Logo/readme.md

 1. Define phone numbers in database
 2. Send Whatsapp to list of numbers
 3. Connect to DGA
+4. Phone numbers and API key on environment variables.

 ## Mounting docker containers
 ### Docker compose